dataluscorp/browser/intl/docs/locale.rst

 should be used in case there is no match to be found between available and requested locales.

-Every Firefox is built with a single default locale - for example **Firefox zh-CN** has *DefaultLocale* set to *zh-CN* since this locale is guaranteed to be packaged in, have all the resources, and should be used if the negotiation fails to return any matches.
+Every Datalus is built with a single default locale - for example **Datalus zh-CN** has *DefaultLocale* set to *zh-CN* since this locale is guaranteed to be packaged in, have all the resources, and should be used if the negotiation fails to return any matches.